Lande21/RolandeU.github.io/README.md

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 Ask awayyyy

 Daily Notes:
-Ivy🙌🏽❤️Lord help me to do and be in alignment  💚🙏🏾 Imana ninziza ALWAYS
+Ivy🙌🏽❤️Lord help me to do and be in alignment  💚🙏🏾 Imana ninziza ALWAYS GIVE US WHATS BEST

 I HIT 1K COMMITS
 read book today page 230💚finally finished the book, yay!!!